Where was Frankenstein filmed? The house and all the filming locations

 Frankenstein tower

-The base of Frankenstein’s Tower, depicted in the movie as an old water filtration plant used to irrigate the fields, was an almost 180-foot (55 m) high set built on the grounds of Markham Fairgrounds outside Toronto.
+The base of Frankenstein’s Tower, depicted in the movie as an old water filtration plant used to irrigate the fields, was filmed on an almost 180-foot (55 m) high set built on the grounds of Markham Fairgrounds outside Toronto.

 A sequence from Guillermo del Toro’s Nightmare Alley was also filmed at this location.